moq-wg/moq-transport/draft-ietf-moq-transport.md

 Every object within a Group belongs to exactly one Peep.

 Original publishers assign each Peep a Peep ID, and do so as they see fit.
 The scope of a Peep ID is a Group, so Peeps from different Groups MAY share a Peep ID without implying any relationship between them.

-However, the following strategy is RECOMMENDED:
+In general, publishers assign objects to peeps in order to leverage the features of QUIC streams as described above.

+An example strategy for using QUIC stream properties follows.
+If object A is dependent on object B, then delivery of A can follow B, i.e. B and A can be usefully delivered over a single QUIC stream.
+Furthermore, in this example:

-- Higher object IDs are dependent on lower object IDs in the same peep.
+- If an object is dependent on all previous objects in a Peep, it is added to that Peep.

-- If two objects are dependent on the same lower object ID, but are not dependent on each other, one ought to assigned the same peep as the lower ID, but the other ought to be in a different peep.
-The second peep would ideally have a lower priority than the one with two objects.
+- If an object is not dependent on some of the objects in a Peep, it goes in a different Peep.

-- There often multiple assignment schemes that meet these conditions.
+- There are often many ways to compose Peeps that meet these criteria.
+Where possible, choose the composition that results in the fewest Peeps in a group.
-Original publishers ought to choose an assignment that minimizes the number of peeps (and therefore QUIC streams) in the group.

 For example, imagine that Object 3 and Object 2 are both dependent on Object 1, but are have no depedency relationship with each other.
 It would